theorangepotato/programming-languages-2019/lecture-1.1.md

 **Haskell** is the leading functional programming language and will be of interest to the course for a number of reasons:

- - Haskell can be considered as a domain specific language for creating programming languages.
+ - Haskell, even though a powerful general purpose language, has been  called a domain specific language for creating programming languages for a good reason.

  - Haskell is the langauge in which many tools (such as BNFC) in the area of Programming Languages is implemented.